Ten-Step Guide on How to Lose 15 Pounds Fast

 Aim for working out at least 3-4 times per week, and make sure to mix it up!
 The best plan is to include a combination of cardio and strength training into your weekly schedule.
 Just be sure your workouts aren’t redundant.
 Not only will that bore you quickly, but it can promote a plateau – which you certainly don’t want when your goal is to get results fast.

 Doing cardio and strength training workouts on the same day isn’t necessary, and neither is a gym membership.
 Get your cardio on by going for a run in the neighborhood.
 For an extra challenge, find some hills to incorporate into your route.
 Running on an incline will get your heart rate up higher, and challenge you more.
 If you don’t want to purchase free weights, you can use your own bodyweight for strength training.
 Planks and sit-ups are great for working your core muscles, while squats and lunges work your glutes and legs.

 Be choosy about what you do for exercise — opt for activities that don’t take a lot of time but give you a great calorie burn.
-High intensity interval training, HIIT, is one of the most effective way to burn calories and torch fat, especially that pesky belly fat.
+High-intensity interval training, HIIT, is one of the most effective ways to burn calories and torch fat, especially that pesky belly fat.
 As far as strength training goes, lift your weights in a circuit training fashion with exercises performed back to back with little to no rest between.
 This not only saves you valuable time, but keeping your rest time between movements to a minimum also stokes your metabolism, maximizing your calorie burn during and after your workout.

 Step Eight: Going out?
 Have a plan in place

 It’s a common misconception that a ‘diet’ means a temporary end to your social life.
 But that’s not true!
 All it takes is some planning.
 If you’re heading to a party, eat a little snack before leaving the house so you don’t feel ravenous, and bring a shareable appetizer that all of the guests can enjoy.
 If there’s a buffet table, try not to linger in front of it.